This Meghan Markle-Inspired Holiday Gift Guide Is Fit for a Princess

 No matter how old you are, there's nothing more exciting than unwrapping a gift from a loved one.
 On the other hand as a giver, there's nothing more heartwarming that watching your loved one light up with a big smile after opening your gift.
 But, what do you buy the royal in your life (such as your parents or significant other) to garner such a response?

 This is where Meghan Markle's wardrobe comes into play.
-After a big year, including the most anticipated wedding of the season, international trips, private meetings with Michelle Obama and a baby on the way, purchasing a piece from the style icon's closet is the perfect way to show someone that they're royal in your eyes.
+After a big year, including the most anticipated wedding of the season, international trips and a baby on the way, purchasing a piece from the style icon's closet is the perfect way to show someone that they're royal in your eyes.

-From her gold studs to the perfect pair of denim, shop items fit for a duchess below!
+From her hold studs to the perfect pair of denim, shop items fit for a duchess below!

 Karwai Tang/WireImage